zuhaibbutt786/portfolio/README.md

 #### Technical Skills: Python, SQL, java, Snowflake, MATLAB

 ## Education
-- M.S., Computer Science 	| The University of Engineering and Technology- Lahore - Pakistan(_january 2024_)
+- M.S,Computer Science | The University of Engineering and Technology- Lahore - Pakistan(_january 2024_)
-- B.S., Software Engineering | GIFT University - Gujranwala - Pakistan (_Oct 2021_)
+- B.S,Software Engineering | GIFT University - Gujranwala - Pakistan (_Oct 2021_)

 ## Work Experience

 **CEO @ Data Discoveries Hub (datadiscovieshub.site) (_December 2023 - Present_)**
-- Conducted data collection, processing, and analysis for novel study evaluating the impact of over 300 biometrics variables on human performance in hyper-realistic, live-fire training scenarios
-- Applied unsupervised deep learning approaches to longitudinal ICU data to discover novel sepsis sub-phenotypes
+- CEO at Data Discoveries Hub since December 2023.
+-Leading a dynamic team in the field of data exploration and analysis.
+-Focused on fostering a culture of creativity and collaboration.
+-Positioned Data Discoveries Hub as a leading platform for data-driven insights.
+-Instrumental in establishing strategic partnerships and driving business development.
+-Dedicated to staying ahead in data analytics and emerging technologies.
+-Successfully steering the company towards sustainable growth.
+-Committed to innovation and contributing to the transformative power of data.
 -
 **Data Science Instructor @ GIFT University (_December 2021 - Present_)**
 - Worked with program director to develop and implement successful lesson plans.